neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **BCR-01 (RS-03): Business Continuity Management & Operational Resilience Business Continuity Planning**

-**Desc:** A consistent unified framework for business continuity planning and plan development shall be established, documented and adopted to ensure all business continuity plans are consistent in addressing priorities for testing, maintenance, and information security requirements.
+**Description:** A consistent unified framework for business continuity planning and plan development shall be established, documented and adopted to ensure all business continuity plans are consistent in addressing priorities for testing, maintenance, and information security requirements.
 Requirements for business continuity plans include the following:

 * Defined purpose and scope, aligned with relevant dependencies
 * Accessible to and understood by those who will use them